-A LP gas-distribution system distributes the gas to those appliances using such in the motorhome.
+An LP gas-distribution system distributes the gas to those appliances using such in the motorhome.

-The "heart" of this LP gas distribution system is the regulator and it should only be adjusted by a qualified service technician.
+The "heart" of this LP gas distribution system is the regulator and it should be adjusted only by a qualified service technician.
 Most of the problems encountered in lighting the pilots of these appliances are caused by regulator misadjustments.